 The number of partners that fit into these categories will then determine whether you should be investing more in some partners than others, whether there are partners you should cull from the network, and whether you should be looking for new partners.

 By taking this step back from the day to day and not just doing the same thing again and again, you will be able to get the right mix of partners to deliver what your business needs from its channel.

 If you need help with a partner audit, then drop us a line.
-And not only can we help with audits, we can work with you on boosting all aspects of your partner programmes.
+And not only can we help with audits, we can work with you on boosting all aspects of your partner programs.
 Here's how we helped Microsoft recruit, onboard and get up to speed more of the "right partners" for them, generating multimillions of dollars in pipeline and revenue.